satara765/mybsu-revival/README.md

 ### Notable Features
 - **PWA Compatibility (for iPhones) -** Get myBSU revival on your iPhone home screen!
 It works similarly to MyBallState--you tap a service, it opens, you tap "Done" to select another service to use--with the simplistic layout of myBSU revival and no login needed!
 Simply tap the banner at the top of the page for more information! *(You'll need to use Safari to do this)*
+- **Userscript -** With the myBSU revival userscript, when you go to `my.bsu.edu`, you'll be redirected to myBSU revival instead of MyBallState! *(You'll need the free [TamperMonkey browser extension](https://www.tampermonkey.net/) to use this)*
 ---

 ### Project Credits